Vonage: Quality of service and equipment compatibility

 VoIP service relies upon consistent broadband-ISP uptime and VoIP-equipment compatibility with the ISP's modem.
 Although VoIP was initially optimized for voice, some fax equipment can be operated over VoIP, but compatibility of monitored alarm systems and other devices is less certain.
 Vonage offers "specially commissioned" Fax Line service.
 Vonage recommends customers keep a basic traditional landline dedicated to their home alarm system and use Vonage for the rest of their calling needs.

 Vonage implements Voice over IP sending audio via RTP and signaling via SIP.

 Charitable contributions

-In March 2023, The Vonage Foundation entered into a partnership with Girls Who Code to help provide accessible coding education opportunities to women of all ethnicities and backgrounds by sponsoring their Summer Immersion Program 2023.
+In March 2023, The Vonage Foundation entered into a partnership with Girls Who Code to help provide accessible coding education opportunities to women of all ethnicities and backgrounds by sponsoring its Summer Immersion Program 2023.
 The program focuses on creating a more diverse workforce in the technology industry by providing virtual classes for high school STEM students for free.